 Bekir Sami Acar has a background in energy and telecom utilities including C-suite and Board positions.
 He has intimate knowledge on grids, retail, trading, renewables and has been involved in numerous greenfield, M&A and restructuring projects.
 He is providing investment management and advisory services out of London as well as pursuing investments into cleantech and renewable space.
 He holds an Executive MBA degree from Columbia Business School and London Business School.

-Roger Simpson is a seasoned strategist with over 48 years' industrial and consulting experience.
-He is a specialist in applying techniques such as scenario planning, advanced economic modeling and game theory to strategic investment and due diligence.
+Roger Simpson is a seasoned strategist with over 50 years' industrial and consulting experience.
+He is a specialist in applying techniques such as scenario planning, advanced economic modelling and game theory to strategic investment and due diligence.
 He has worked in some 25 countries on five continents, covering the entire value chains in the oil and gas, utilities (water and energy) and pharmaceuticals sectors, acting or advising at C-suite and Board levels.
-He has a keen interest in green economics, especially in the water and energy sectors, which he is promoting through participation in GAS.
+He has a keen interest in conservation and green economics, especially in the water and energy sectors, which he is promoting through participation in GAS.
 Roger was an Honorary British Consul in West Africa, is a "Chevalier d'Honneur" in "l'Ordre Congolais du Mérite", and received Du Pont's "Environmental Respect Award".
-Roger is Chairman of the new Advisory Group.

 John Waters is an investor in, and advisor to, start-up companies/early stage ventures, drawing on his experience of leading high growth, privately held businesses, serving multi-national clients, and successfully driving innovation to grow new business.
 For a number of these companies, he advises or mentors the CEO and senior leadership team, and provides strategic input on sales and operational issues.
 He was previously with ERM, the world's leading sustainability consultancy, retiring in late 2016 after almost 20 years with the company.
 He served in a range of executive leadership roles, serving multinational clients needs, tailoring ERM services to respond to these evolving needs, and driving growth in ERM's capabilities to meet the growing demand for these services.
 His ERM roles included EMEA Commercial Director, Global Managing Partner and member of the ERM Global Executive Team.